nandansn/js-test-projects/contents/js-basics.md

 ### switch statement

-- instead of using mnested if else we can use switch case
+- instead of using nested if else we can use switch case

 ### Loops

 - repeatedly to run the block of the code, while condition is true
 - while, do ..while, for
-- while, runs the code block when the condition is tru.
+- while, runs the code block when the condition is true.
 - do..while, runs once the code block and repeated if the condition is true
 - for
   - start value